DimEvil/bio_mobilization_workshop/_episodes/23-create-schema.md

 > 8. Maybe geodeticDatum, coordinatesUncertainty...
 > 9. Yes into event, occurrence and measurement
 > 10. Occurrence identifiers are missing
 >
 {: .solution}

+> ## 2.
+Data cleaning
+> ScientificNames shall appear on each row
+> Colors, if meaningful, shall be added as column
+> Missing data should be **null**
+> OccurrenceIDs are missing, we suggest to use spreadsheet rowID
+> Incorrect eventIDs shall be removed or corrected
+>
+{: .solution}

+> ## 3.
+DarwinCore mapping
+> Original data shall be organized in event, occurrence and measurements
+> Metadata should be more elaborated : Taxonomic, geographic, time scope...
+> License/waiver should be selected
+> Fields name should correspond to DarwinCore terms
+>
+{: .solution}